 Biology and Bioinformatics

-The Laboratory was started in June 2006 by Professor Bernard Moret.
-Our main area
+The Laboratory was started in June 2006 by Professor Bernard Moret,

-of interest is the design of models and algorithms for problems arising in
+of interest has been the design of discrete models and algorithms for problems arising in biology,

-See the 2011 ACM Ubiquity interview with Prof. Moret on Experimental Algorithmics.
+See also the 2011 ACM Ubiquity interview with Prof. Moret on Experimental Algorithmics,

-We regularly teach the Master's level courses Computational
+We regularly taught the Master's level courses Computational Molecular Biology

 You can find class notes, homeworks and tests (both with solutions sheets), in subdirectories named algsxx (09 through 16, except for 15)